renkayla/password-generator/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+## Usage

+When a user wants to generate a randomize passwod, they go to this page.
+Then they see a button that says generate password.
+When they click the button that are prompt to type in how many characters (8-128) they would like to include, along with upper case, lower case, numbers, and special characters.
+Then the application runs the random math and provides a password in the text box above the generate button.

+## Credits

+W3 schools, codecademy, sololearn, and Sean New from tutoring session all helped me build the javascript portion of this code.

+## License
+ Please refer to the license in the repo.